This article discusses how to get Slovenian residency by investment and citizenship, the benefits of a Slovenian passport, and more.

-Banks, while not perfect safe havens, are efficient and direct.
-Take a look at some tips on opening an offshore bank account.
-Real estate isn’t as cheap as in Budapest but is still affordable and of good quality.
+Slovenian banks are efficient and direct.
+Real estate isn’t as cheap as in Budapest, but it is still affordable and of good quality.

 Overall, Slovenia is one of the best-guarded secrets in Europe.
-And it’s one of the safest countries in the world for nomads.
+And it’s one of the safest countries in the world.

 Plus, it’s quite possible to become a citizen if you’re willing to invest in a local business and then wait to become naturalized.